chi6rag/how-credit-card-processing-works/ebook/ch5/README.md

-# Chapter 5 : Merchant account
+# Chapter 5 : Merchant Account

 Mary is good at making stuffed toys.
 She wants to sell them online and she wants customers to be able to purchase her toys using a credit card.
 In order to accept credit cards on her website, she needs two things: